-9.6.18 OPERATORS WITH NO OPERATIONAL APPROVAL TO TRANSPORT DANGEROUS GOODS AS CARGO
+9.6.18 OPERATORS WITH NO SPECIFIC APPROVAL FOR THE TRANSPORT OF DANGEROUS GOODS AS CARGO

-The Authority shall ensure that operators not approved to transport dangerous goods have:
+The Authority shall ensure that operators with no specific approval to transport dangerous goods have:

 - (a) established a dangerous goods training programme that meets the requirements of Part 18 and any other provisions of these Directives as may be applicable.
 Details of the dangerous goods training programme shall be included in the operator's operations manuals; - (b) established dangerous goods policies and procedures in its operations manual to meet, at a minimum, the requirements of Part 18 and any other provisions of these Directives as may be applicable, to allow operator personnel to: - (i) identify and reject undeclared dangerous goods, including COMAT classified as dangerous goods; and - (ii) report to the appropriate authorities of the State of the Operator and the State in which it occurred any; - A. occasions when undeclared dangerous goods are discovered in cargo or mail; and - B. Dangerous goods accidents and incidents.